icp logo with sponsors

 Ethiopia is the largest producer of coffee in Africa.
 How is the situation of smallholder families?

-Desalegn Eyob: Coffee is indeed one of the most important agricultural products in Ethiopia.
+Coffee is one of the most important agricultural products in Ethiopia.
 Approximately 2,2 million smallholder families are engaged in coffee production with coffee as their main cash crop and approximately twenty million people depend on coffee production along the value chain.
 Many of these smallholder farmers face a range of economic, social and environmental problems which threaten their livelihoods and jeopardize the development of the individual farms.
 They are weakly organized, have no access to relevant services or finance, feel the impacts of climate change on their crops and are in danger of losing the next generation of farmers as youth are migrating to urban center.
-And like Kathrine Löfberg already pointed out, many challenges in Ethiopia are like in other East African countries.
-So, we really welcome that ICP is also getting involved in Ethiopia.

-Entrepreneurial smallholders will also be stronger business partners in the value chain, won’t they?
+Entrepreneurial smallholders will be stronger business partners in the value chain

-Kathrine Löfberg: At ICP we first of all put the well-being of the farmers ahead of commercial interests.
-As ICP is made up of eight family owned companies, we very much understand, what it means to run a family business.
+At ICP we first of all put the well-being of the farmers ahead of commercial interests.
 As we already state in our slogan: We are working together for resilient farmer-families.
-And this includes all aspect of smallholder farming.
+And this includes all aspects of smallholder farming.
 We want farmer families to be strong in their daily life and to be able to develop further – both in coffee value chain as well as with their local communities.
 Being strong participants in markets also means that shaping these markets together becomes easier.

-Desalegn Eyob: The project supports the setup of efficient, inclusive farmer organizations, improving farming systems and their resilience to climate change, food and nutrition security as well as increased gender equality.
+The project supports the setup of efficient, inclusive farmer organizations, improving farming systems and their resilience to climate change, food and nutrition security as well as increased gender equality.
 Coffee production is an important source of income.
 That’s why the project aims to raise productivity by 40% per hectare on average until August 2023.
 With 71 Farmer Field Schools we cover about 20 topics which depend on the seasonal crop calendar.
 And we know about the importance of gender inclusion on the household level.
-We will for example train couples to become change agents, who then will promote joint household decision making in the communities.
+Couples will be trained to become change agents, who then will promote joint household decision making in the communities.

 The project is co-funded by the Austrian Development Agency (ADA).
 Why is this cooperation important?